-- 1 medium onion, roughly chunked
+- 1 medium onion, large dice

-- 2 cloves garlic, peeled & smashed
+- 2 cloves garlic, peeled, smashed and minced

-- 2 medium carrots, peel on, cut in chunks
+- 2 medium carrots, peeled and cut into 3/4″ chunks

 - 1 1/2 cups dried red lentils

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce

-- 1 tbsp lime juice
+- 1 tablespoon lime juice

 - salt to taste or additional fish sauce

-- lime for garnish
+- lime and/or Cilantro Lime Oil, cilantro or parsley for garnish